 Email Tracking

-Picture two sales teams – one team knows when their emails are being opened and their links are clicked and the other doesn’t.
-Clearly, one team will have a significant competitive advantage over the other.
+Picture two sales teams – sales team A knows when their emails are being opened when their links are clicked along with all the other email marketing metrics.
+However, sales team B doesn’t have any of this.
+Clearly, sales team A will have a significant competitive advantage over sales team B

 Many CRMs, including VipeCloud, have the ability to send emails from within the system.
 This is entirely synced with your company’s email system, so all of your systems can be used interchangeably.